hyprwm/Hyprland/docs/Install.md

 <br>

-### Warning
+## Notice

-Since I am not the maintainer, I cannot <br>
-guarantee that those packages will <br>
-always work and be up to date.
+Since I am not the maintainer, I cannot guarantee that those packages will always work and be up to date.

 <br>

 ***Use at your own disclosure.*** <br>
-*If they don't, try building manually.*
+*If they don't work, try building manually.*

 <br>